Avaiga/taipy-doc/docs/manuals/gui/binding.md

 # Binding variables

-It will often be useful to display information from the application.<br/>
+It will often be useful to display information stored in application data.<br/>
 To achieve this goal, Taipy allows [visual elements](viselements/index.md) to relate directly to application variables, display their values, and change those variable values.